 The exceptional quality of life in the residential colleges is a central reason why Rice University is consistently ranked #1 by the Princeton Review for its overall quality of undergraduate experience.
 An important factor contributing to quality of life in the colleges is the on-site presence of informed and responsive Magisters.

 With Dr. José Aranda, I have served twice in the capacity of College Magister.
-Currently (since 2013), I am the Magister of Brown College.
+I was the Magister of Brown College from 2013-2018.
 From 2004-2010, I served as the Magister of Baker College.
 In 2010, I served as the Inaugural Magister of the newest college at Rice, Duncan College.
 The opportunity to serve in this unique role has offered equally unique insights into the structure and daily workings of the university, and into undergraduate thought and challenges.

 Residential Colleges.
 What makes the residential colleges (there are eleven) not dorms-in-disguise is that each one is run by an elected student leadership, or College Cabinet.
 Cabinets hold regular college-wide meetings, oversee a major budget, as well as they coordinate lots of additional student leaders who put together an astonishing number of annual events — everything from research talks, to peer academic and personal advising, to zany community celebrations, to sporting events.
 Students even elect justices empowered to police their peers in certain circumstances and to decide college-level judicial cases.

 Magisters.
 The senior academic administrator in each college is the College Magister.
 The Magister is a tenured faculty member who lives with his or her family in a house provided by the University on campus.
 “Magister” is a classical Latin word meaning “teacher” and has been used historically as an academic title for a scholar.
 Magisters typically are people who work well with undergraduates and who see creativity, smarts, and joy in the controlled chaos of everyday undergrad life.
 We tend to laugh a lot!